-Admiral Lord Nelson School is proud to be the first school in Portsmouth to be a level 2 Rights Respecting School!
+Admiral Lord Nelson School is proud to be a Gold level Rights Respecting School!

 In February 2013, ALNS became the first secondary school in Portsmouth to achieve the Level 1 Unicef Rights Respecting Schools award.
 This means our ethos and values are based around the human rights of all children as written in the UNCRC (what’s that?) in 1989.

 Over the past few years we have worked really hard as a school to become a Level 2 school and in November we were the FIRST SCHOOL IN PORTSMOUTH to be awarded the prestigous Level 2 Rights Respecting School Award for the second time in a row.
 This means we have moved our curriculum forward and now have articles linked to our lessons, Personal Development Days and the UNCRC is made explicit to all members of our school community through our displays, assemblies and events.

 At the heart of Admiral Lord Nelson School is the UNCRC.